Edit this page

 prop is set to false

-component is used to take a screenshot of the background image and the emoji sticker.
+component to screenshot only of the background image and emoji sticker.

 method from react-native-view-shot